Tencent/Femas/README.md

 - [License](#license)

 ## Introduction
+**Femas is an open source product form of Tencent Cloud's microservice platform [TSF](https://cloud.tencent.com/product/tsf) .
+It focuses on the running state of microservices and provides one-stop microservice management and control capabilities such as multi-frame unified service discovery, north-south and east-west traffic management, service observability, and configuration management.
+In the service architecture transformation, the core issues are difficult to reuse heterogeneous frameworks, difficult to manage and control surge traffic, and time-consuming for troubleshooting and recovery.**
-**Femas is an open source cloud-native one-stop microservice management framework of Tencent Microservices Product Center.
-It is incubated and supported by Tencent's commercial product [`TSF`](https://cloud.tencent.com/product/tsf) Developed Tencent’s billion-scale user ecosystem.
-The cloud-native microservice technology stack is complicated.
-Femas uses the idea of ​​`Multi-runtime` standard paradigm API to `standardize` and `modulate` the core capabilities of the underlying microservices, and divide the technology ecology of the microservice field through a reasonable architecture.
-Assembled together to meet diversified microservice scenarios, lightweight, portable, low-cost, and cloud-free vendor binding, allowing enterprises to more easily build a large-scale distributed architecture based on cloud native.**
+> - data plane: Femas uses the multi-runtime architecture design to standardize and modularize the underlying core capabilities of microservices, and assemble the basic components split in the microservice field through a reasonable architecture to meet diversified microservice scenarios. , lightweight, portable, low-cost, cloud-free vendor binding.

->- For end users: Femas provides complete console capabilities, and provides common framework plug-ins, compatible with mainstream open source technologies.
-Users only need to add `Pom` dependencies to quickly and easily have a full set of visual microservice runtimes ability.

->- For self-developed framework teams: Femas has developed a set of microservice API interface definitions that conform to the cloud-native `Multi-runtime` standard paradigm.
-The framework team can connect any self-developed framework to Femas through the highly encapsulated `API` interface , To obtain a full set of visual microservice runtime capabilities.

->- For the platform team: Femas abstracts almost all component capabilities that are used in microservices runtime, and provides a large number of implementations.
-The platform team can also assemble into a private microservice platform that meets the company's internal platform conditions through the realization of custom components and provide it for company research and development.
+> - control plane: Femas provides a unified control plane standard protocol, a set of governance protocols, and multi-language and multi-data plane distribution.
 ### ability
 ![image](https://user-images.githubusercontent.com/22976760/153156369-6fa5626e-f0a5-452b-8519-fe84013b5186.png)

-- Registry hosting:
+- Registry manage:
-Femas has realized the hosting of mainstream open source registry (currently supports `Consul, nacos, eureka`), including cluster management and service management.
+Femas implements the management of open source registries (currently supports `Consul, nacos, eureka`), including cluster management and service management.
 Users can configure the registry cluster on the Paas platform to view the cluster status and service list.
 - Service governance: **`Authentication`, `API management`, `Fuse downgrade`, `Access current limit`, `Service registration discovery`, `Service routing`, `Service event`**.
 - Service configuration: application configuration management, configuration hot update, Femas implements a set of standard configuration API interface, configuration is divided into `governance rules`,`application configuration`, **open source side supports directly issuing `governance rules through Paas platform `, do not rely on other third-party components**.
-- Service registration discovery
-Femas implements a set of standard registration discovery API interfaces, and users can directly use the SDK provided by Femas to register and discover to mainstream open source registry centers.
+- Service registration discovery: Femas implements a set of standard registration discovery API interfaces, and users can directly use the SDK provided by Femas to register and discover to mainstream open source registry centers.
 - Service monitoring:
     - > Metrics: Femas implements a set of standard API interfaces for business metrics.
 Femas uses `micrometer` to implement business metrics statistics by default.
     - > Tracing: Femas implements a set of standard tracing API interfaces.
 The SDK side is responsible for formulating `OpenTracing` log specifications and link collection.
 By default, Opentelemtry is used to collect Tracing
-- TBD

 ### Feature